Hit the Bullseye: Your Perfect MBA Program

 You can get a real feel for the campus culture even in a short time period.
 I instantly felt comfortable on one campus, whereas another program made me anxious to get on a plane and fly far, far away!

-Enjoy the process!
+5. Enjoy the process!